Slobish/swap-contract/README.md

 When producing [ECDSA](https://hackernoon.com/a-closer-look-at-ethereum-signatures-5784c14abecc) signatures, Ethereum wallets prefix signed data with byte `\x19` to stay out of range of valid RLP so that a signature cannot be executed as a transaction.
 [EIP-191](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-191.md) standardizes this prefixing to include existing `personal_sign` behavior and [EIP-712](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-712.md) implements it for structured data, which makes the data more transparent for the signer.
 Signatures are comprised of parameters `v`, `r`, and `s`.
 Read more about [Ethereum Signatures]().

 ### Simple
-For use in **Swap Light** and **Purchase**.
+For use in **Swap (Light)**.
 Signature parameters are passed directly to the function.
 Utilizes a simpler and cheaper hashing function.

 ```JavaScript
 const msg = web3.utils.soliditySha3(